Trot (music): 1950s: Diversification and the 8th US Army Clubs

 On the other hand, some tried to overcome the devastation war brought.
-But interestingly enough, trot music and modern Korean music as a whole was revitalised from the cultural exchange in US Army clubs.
+Trot music and modern Korean music as a whole was revitalised from the cultural exchange in US Army clubs.
 These clubs were the linchpin for some entertainers.
 In 1954, the Eighth United States Army was moved from Japan to Korea, stationed in Seoul Yongsan Garrison.
 Musicians, promoted by United Service Organizations, visited the 8th US army base to give a morale-boosting concert.
 The visit of Marilyn Monroe in 1954 was the most sensational; Jane Russell in 1957 and Nat King Cole in 1963 visited.
 The US army also enjoyed Korean artists.
 Koreans thereafter called the US Army clubs 'the 8th US Army Stage' (미8군 무대).
 There were two types of these stages; one was housed in the garrisons - in addition to Yongsan Garrison, the Camp Market club in Bupyeong District was also very popular.
 On the other hand, private clubs were opened around the garrisons, the so-called 'military camp town' (기지촌), e.g. in Dongducheon, Paju, Itaewon, where both soldiers and civilians could enter.
 While working there, the musicians immediately became acquainted with American music culture and trends.
 They got to know different genres like blues, jazz, swing, tango, contemporary folk and country music, etc. As a result, fundamental changes of song titles, lyrics and rhythms in Korean popular music took place.
 They later played a leading role as contemporary influences on South Korean music.
 Important trot composers like Lee Bong-jo (이봉조), Kim Hee-gap (김희갑), Kim In-bae (김인배), Park Chun-seok (박춘석), played instruments or worked as bandmasters in the 8th US army clubs.
 A lot of the famous rock bands and singers in the 60s and the 70s had their roots there.
 Some trot singers who started their career there are Choi Hee-jun (최희준), Bae Ho, Han Myeong-suk (한명숙), Hyeon Mi, Cho Yong-pil.
 Female trio singers The Kim Sisters became popular during this time, as their performances drew appeal from American soldiers and audiences, catapulting them to fame when they performed on The Ed Sullivan Show during the 1960s.

 But the different genres have actually had little to do with the melodies of trot.
 They were more of an inspiration to diversify and modernise.
 Only the name 'blues' in the titles had been widely used since the 1930s; this came from Japanese examples.
 It was not intended for the blues genre, but blues' retarding 4 strokes rhythm caught the songwriter's attention so that they called some songs 'xx Blues'.
 During this time, songwriters came up with songs by giving newfangled titles in English: e.g. "Shoeshine Boy" (슈샤인 보이, 1952), "Tango In The Night" (밤의 탱고, 1953), "Evening Rain Blues" (밤비의 블루스, 1956), "Nilliri Mambo" (닐리리 맘보, 1957), '"Avec Youth" (청춘아베크, 1957), "Arizona Cowboy" (아리조나 카우보이, 1959), "Daejeon Blues" (대전 블루스, 1959).